Brush turkey

 • Diverting the bird's attention to a less valuable area of your garden by building a compost mound in a very shady location.

 Brush Turkeys are protected by State legislation.
-It is illegal to harm or trap them without proper licences and approvals.
+It is illegal to harm or trap them without formal licences and approvals.
+This includes damaging or destroying the eggs in the mound or preventing chicks from leaving the mound.

 More Information